We’ve made it simple.

 By using recycled cardboard, we are not producing any greenhouse gasses and our packaging has a reasonable end life.
 Plus, recycled cardboard does not lose durability or resistance after the recycling process and can be recycled again up to seven more times.

-We use globally sourced, Oceanworks-certified plastic from the ocean to help reduce our plastic and carbon footprint.
+The best packaging for a cannabis flower dram is Oceanworks-certified plastic.
+They are recycled plastic jars from the ocean which help reduce our plastic and carbon footprint.
 Not only do using these types of plastics protect sea life, reduce pollution, and minimize reliance on producing new plastic, but it also supports the local communities near which these plastics are sourced from.

 We like to leave everything better than how we found it.
 Select Lucky Green Ladies products include bloomer™ beeswax and wildflower seeds, which means when you dispose of your stash, not only is it biodegradable, but noninvasive, bee-friendly flowers will be left behind to help combat the decline of pollinating honeybees.